AKASH4671/Stock-Return-Forecasting-Using-LSTM-and-Machine-Learning/README.md

 | XGBoost      | 0.03291  | 0.00208  | -0.1084   |
 | LSTM         | 0.03226  | 0.04449  | -0.0545   |

-> 📌 **Insight**: Tree-based models performed better on this dataset.
+> 📌 **Insight**:
-> LSTM, despite its ability to capture sequential patterns, struggled likely due to lack of more complex features (volume, indicators, etc.).
+> While LSTM is built for sequences, simpler tree-based models like Random Forest outperformed it here — possibly due to the limited input features (no volume, no technical indicators).
-> This reflects a real-world modeling trade-off: **deeper models require richer features.**
+This shows the importance of feature richness in deep learning for finance.

 ---